 Light-Duty Vehicle Thermal Management

-NREL testing and analysis evaluates the effectiveness of thermal management strategies including:
+NREL evaluates the effectiveness of thermal management strategies including:

 - Thermal load reduction, using technologies and methods such as advanced window glazing, heat-pipe cooling systems, parked-car ventilation, and insulation

 - Occupant thermal comfort optimization, using technologies and methods such as zonal climate control and heated, cooled, and ventilated seats

 - Intelligent heating, ventilating, and air conditioning (HVAC) controls that automatically adjust to conditions to provide optimum fuel efficiency and comfort

 - Thermal preconditioning to achieve comfortable cabin temperatures and preheating or precooling the battery while the vehicle is still plugged in.

 Researchers use a wide range of NREL tools to evaluate LDVs.
 Thermal manikins add another dimension to these evaluations, allowing researchers to gauge the impact of technology solutions on driver and passenger thermal comfort.
 Analogous to crash-test dummies, these manikins measure heat loss and skin temperature through numerous sensors, making it possible to efficiently and accurately predict responses to climate control adjustments.

 Energy needed for climate control can significantly reduce electric-drive vehicle (EDV) range in some cases by as much as 68%.
 The lack of engine waste heat, combined with an electric-drive system's greater thermal management requirements, make balancing power needs and cabin comfort in electric-drive vehicles difficult.
 NREL research explores technologies to improve thermal efficiency and EDV range while maintaining thermal comfort.